 As the plaintiff, you have the burden of proof.
-That means you must show that the physician is liable for your injuries, and that he or she acted in a way that resulted in your injury.
+That means you must show that the physician is liable for your injuries and that he or she acted in a way that resulted in your injury.
 This is a big task to take on – and one you should not do without the assistance of a medical malpractice attorney.
-In order to carry the burden of proof, you must establish that:
+To carry the burden of proof, you must establish that:

-- There was a duty.
+There was a duty.
 This means that the physician or healthcare provider owed a duty of care to you.
 This is often self-evident and not disputed.
 If there was no doctor-patient relationship, then the physician could dispute whether there was a duty of care.
-For example, a physician you received information from online, but didn’t actually enter into a professional relationship with.
+For example, a physician you received information from online but didn’t enter into a professional relationship with.

-- Assessing Approved Practice – Even though the treatment may not have been standard, if the caregiver can argue that it was a reasonable approved practice and other competent professionals use that practice in the same capacity, your case could have no ground to stand upon.
+Assessing Approved Practice – Even though the treatment may not have been standard, if the caregiver can argue that it was a reasonably approved practice and other competent professionals use that practice in the same capacity, your case could have no ground to stand upon.

-- Honest Error of Judgment – If a physician had an honest error of judgement, you may not be able to take action upon that – but this will require an attorney to assess the case and determine if malpractice occurred within that error.
+Honest Error of Judgment – If a physician had an honest error of judgment, you may not be able to take action upon that – but this will require an attorney to assess the case and determine if malpractice occurred within that error.

 Injured?
 Speak with a Malpractice Attorney

 To ensure that your case meets the burden of proof, have it assessed by a Connecticut medical malpractice attorney.
 An attorney will look at your case from both perspectives (plaintiff and defense) to see how the burden plays out and if there is enough evidence to establish the physician’s fault.
 Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.